How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 - offer the terms they agreed as part of the deal first

-We provide a tool that you can use to:
+There is an online tool that you can use to:

 - find an agency that can manage all your agency worker needs – a ‘managed service provider’